SymfonyCasts/symfony-ux/sfcasts/turbo/stream-everything.md

 with the *new* one... instead of just updating its `innerHTML`.

 Before we try this, I'll go back to `reviews.stream.html.twig` and add the `<template>` element.
-If you *do* forget that, you'll get a clear error that says that a `template` was expected.
+If you *do* forget this, you'll get a clear error that says that a `template` element was expected.

 Ok: move over and refresh.
 Let's add another glowing review... and submit.
 Yes!
 It worked!
 I see my new review!
 But... the form is gone.

 ## Adding a Success Message

-As *so* often happens... this makes total sense.
-Before, the frame was being redirected to the reviews page.
+As *so* often happens... this makes total sense. *Before*, the frame was being redirected to the reviews page.
 So it was being redirected to this page here... and *this* page contains a *fresh* form.
-So, naturally, the fresh form showed up at the bottom of the page after successfully submitting a review.
+So, naturally, the fresh form showed up at the bottom of the reviews frame after successfully submitting a review.

 But now, over in `reviews.stream.html.twig`, when we render `_reviews.html.twig`, if you look at that template, we are *not* passing in a `reviewForm` variable.
 And I already have logic here that checks to see if that variable exists and conditionally renders the form.
-And so, in our case, it renders nothing.
+So, in our case, it renders nothing.

 We *could* create a `reviewForm` object in the controller and pass it into here.
-But, I kind of like this... except that having a little success message would help a lot.
+But, I kind of like this... except that having a success message would help a lot.

 So let's see: we check for `reviewForm` and we also check to see if the user is *not* logged in.
 Add an else on the bottom with a success alert.
-In our situation, the only way to get here is if the form *was* just submitted successfully... but we could also pass an explicit `success` variable to this template if we wanted to be a bit more clear.
+In our situation, the only way to get here is if the form *was* just submitted successfully.
+But you could also pass a `success` variable to the template to be more explicit.

-Ok, let's try this out with *another* glowing review.
-When we submit... ah!
-That's *lovely*
+Anyways, let's test this thing out with *another* glowing review.
+When we submit... that's *lovely*.

 ## A Link to Reload the Form

-I'm having too much fun so here's challenge.
+I'm having too much fun so here's a challenge.
 Imagine we want to add a link below this success message to "Add another review".
-When we click it, we want a fresh form to load.
+When we click it, it should load a fresh form right into the frame.
 How could we do that?

 Well... that's almost disappointingly easy!
-Remember: we're inside of a `turbo-frame` here... so all we need to do is add a link inside of this frame that navigates us to the review page... because the review page *renders* this form *with* a fresh form.
+Remember: we're inside of a `turbo-frame`... so all we need to do is add a link in the frame that navigates us to the review page... because the review page *renders* this frame *with* a fresh form!

 Check it out: right after the success message, add an anchor tag with `{{ path() }}` to generate a URL to the `app_product_reviews` route.
 This needs an `id` wildcard set to `product.id`.
 Put some text inside.

-Move back over, refresh...  and, once again, profess your love - or maybe hatred - for this product: your call.
+Move back over, refresh...  and, once again, profess your love - or maybe disgust - for this product: your call.
 Submit.
 There's our success message.
 When we click this normal link... yes!
 That was awesome!
 Go team streams and frames!

 ## Checking for the Stream "Accept" Request Header